 Every battery pack is only as strong as its thermal management system.
 And right now, current solutions are holding back EVs from unleashing their full potential.

 - Too cold?
-Below 10°C (50°F), fast charging becomes potentially harmful, with lithium plating causing permanent damage.
-Below freezing?
-You're limited to painfully slow Level 1 charging speeds.
+Below 10°C (50°F), fast charging becomes harmful, with lithium plating causing permanent damage.

 - Too hot?
-Internal resistance skyrockets, power output plummets, and your driving range shrinks.
+Internal resistance rises, power output plummets, and driving range shrinks.
 Worse yet, excessive heat during fast charging can trigger thermal runaway, a chain reaction where one overheated cell ignites its neighbors, creating serious safety hazards.

 The Real Cost of Poor Thermal Management